wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 ![Amazon EFS: Optional Settings](img/amazon-efs-optional-settings.png)

-A "Review and create" screen will be presented.
-Double-check that the appropriate availability zone is selected, then click `Create File System`:
+You will see a "Review and create" screen.
+Double check that the appropriate availability zone is selected, then click `Create File System`:

 ![Amazon EFS: Review and Create](img/amazon-efs-review-and-create.png)